 We link with Morrisons, St Andrews Methodist Church, Loaves and Fishes, St Andrews Court, Rotary Club of East Kilbride, Greenhills Library.
 Rosaburn Care Home.
-Last year we also hid reading books in the community for children to find and read at home before either keeping or returning to the school: This aided us in achieving our Silver Reading School Award.
+Through our literacy plans we hide reading books in the community for children to find and read at home before either keeping or returning the book to the school: This aided us in achieving our Silver Reading School Award.
 Our children enjoy linking with members of the community.